Why Are Smith Machines Bad? (How to Make Them Good Instead)

 In addition, just like squat racks, most smith machines have safety rails to catch the bar in case anything happens such as the the locking mechanism fails or the lifter forgets to lock it.

-Why are smith machines bad for squatting?
-Smith machines are not bad for squatting—what makes them unsafe is how the lifter uses the apparatus since the bar path is fixed and vertical.
+Smith machines are not inherently bad for squatting; the potential risks come from the way the lifter uses the apparatus, as the bar path is fixed and vertical.
 When someone is squatting with a smith machine, they are constrained by the bar path, and since the bar cannot move forward or backward, a risk of injury becomes inevitable.

 If a lifter doesn’t lean forward to some extent, the body is placed at a mechanical disadvantage, which can strain both the back and the knees.
 Smith machines are not bad for your knees but may damage them when misused.